DianaNerualNetwork/DianaNerualNetwork.github.io/_pages/about.md

 I an now working on Computational Imaging, Computer Vision ,Medical Imaging.If you are seeking any form of academic cooperation, please feel free to email me at b.xiong@siat.ac.cn.

-I graduated from Mechanical and Electrical Engineering  College, Wuhan University of Technology (武汉理工大学机电工程学院) with a bachelor’s degree(GPA:3.72/5.0) and from the Department of Computer Science and Technology,SIAT (深圳先进院) with a master’s degree, advised by Wenjian Qin (秦文健).
+I graduated from Mechanical and Electrical Engineering  College, Wuhan University of Technology with a bachelor’s degree and from the Department of Computer Science and Technology,SIAT  with a master’s degree, advised by Wenjian Qin.

 # 🔥 News
 - *2023.06*: &nbsp;🎉🎉  Awarded title of Outstanding graduate of Wuhan University of Technology.

+# 📖 Educations
+- *2023.09 - 2026.06*, Master's degree in Computer Science and Technology ,Shenzhen Institute of Advanced Technology，Chinese Academy of Sciences,ShenZhen,China
+- *2019.09 - 2023.06*, Bachelor of Intelligent Manufacturing Engineering ,Wuhan University of Technology, Wuhan,China,GPA:3.72/5.0

 # 📝 Publications